jacebenson/cedar/docs/docs/tutorial/chapter6/comment-form.md

 yarn rw console
 ```

-You'll see a standard Node console but with most of Redwood's internals already imported and ready to go!
+You'll see a standard Node console but with most of Cedar's internals already imported and ready to go!
 Most importantly, that includes the database.
 Try it out:

 ```bash
 > db.comment.findMany()